kevinreynolds/docker-laravel/readme.md

             - /var/run/docker.sock:/tmp/docker.sock:ro
 ```

-Add this to your `.env` file.
+Add this to your `docker.env` file.
 You can replace the values below with your hostnames of choice.

 ```
 VIRTUAL_HOST=localhost,.localtunnel.me,.ngrok.io,.xip.io